saucelabs-training/demo-js/visual-e2e/examples/README.md

     npm install
 ```

-This will install all needed dependencies that are listed in the `package.json`-file

 ## Run tests on Sauce Labs
 You can run your tests on Sauce Labs US DC with this command